SJK3051/ChatbotApp-TASK/README_protonlabs.md

 1. `main.py` which is the entry point to our server
 2. This project has a few Python packages as dependencies, you can install them in your virtual environment using `requirements.txt`.
 If you were to use other dependencies, then please add them to `requirements.txt`.
 3. We will be using [`conda`](https://docs.conda.io/projects/conda/en/stable/) package manager to create a virtual environment `chatbot` using `conda create -n chatbot python=3.10` and then `conda activate chatbot` to activate the environment.
-4. Then install the python packages using `pip install -r requirements.txt`
+4. Then install the python packages using `pip install -r requirements.txt` (this is because conda enviroment was exported as a pip requirements.txt instead of enviroment.yml) (a better alternative would be to directly create the conda env from the requirements.txt file (conda create --name myenv --file requirements.txt))
+   - If installing on vs code dont forget to make sure the terminal is bash, and to cd to backend before installing.
+Otherwise the files will be installed to the local pip instead of the conda env.

 #### Running the backend server

 To launch the server, navigate to the `backend` directory and run:

 ##### `uvicorn main:app --reload`
 This will start the server at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

+If uvicorn is not recognized and you are using vs code make sure to activate the chatbot environment(which should be in global environments)

+To make sure the server is working you can run this on a bash console: curl -X POST http://127.0.0.1:8000/predict -H 'Content-Type:application/json' -d '{}'
+You cannot test it on the browser since the current api provides a post request not a get request.
 ### Frontend

 The project structure within the `frontend` directory follows the official `create-react-app` structure as in the [docs](https://create-react-app.dev/docs/folder-structure).
 Some of the files have been removed for convenience & brevity.

 **Requirements**: We are using `node V20.11.1` and `npm 10.2.4`.
 They can be downloaded via [installer](https://nodejs.org/en).
-For more information check [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+For more information check [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) .
+Though I sugest installing node and npm via Volta: Installing volta, then closing vs code opening it again, changing directory to frontend and running volta install node

 #### How to launch the react app